Faculty Fellows at the Humanities Institute, 2019-2020

 To read about the 2016-2017 Fellows, please click here.

 To read about the 2015-2016 Fellows, please click here.

 Description of Fellowships

 The Fellows will be released from their teaching and service commitments (at normal salary and benefits) in order to engage in their own research and writing.
-Each Fellow will also receive a $5000 research budget for the semester, to cover books, travel and other aspects of research.
+Each Fellow will also receive a $5,000.00 research budget for the semester, to cover books, travel and other research costs.

-1. Only tenured or tenure-track faculty from the Stony Brook University community, including Southampton, may apply.
+1. Tenured, tenure-track and non-tenured faculty from the Stony Brook University community, including Southampton, may apply.

 3. Faculty must have returned from an academic leave to two full-time years of consecutive teaching in order to qualify for a fellowship.
 They may apply during their second year of teaching for the fellowship year following.

 4. New faculty must teach for two full-time consecutive years in order to take up a fellowship.
 That fellowship may occur in their third year of employment or thereafter.